Waking Ned Devine

 - Attending Your Own Funeral: It starts out as Ned's funeral, but it ends with a eulogy of Michael when the lotto man makes an unexpected visit.

-- Bittersweet Ending: Well, it's mostly a Happy Ending, but the main characters ends with a toast to the dead man who made it possible.
+- Bittersweet Ending: Well, it's mostly a Happy Ending, but the last shot of the main characters ends with a toast to the dead man who made it possible.

 - Black Comedy: Most notably Jackie and Micheal dealing with Ned's body and the car accident late in the movie.